desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 - **Filters** can be added to manipulate or combine bound values.
 - A **callback** function can be used to handle updates, rather than setting a target property directly.

+## Creating a binding {#create}

-To create a binding, you can use the {@link bound} function (or one of the specific functions for the type of value you want to bind to, see below).
+To create a binding, you can use the {@link bound()} function (or one of the specific functions for the type of value you want to bind to, see below).
 This function returns a {@link Binding} object that you can use to configure the binding further, if needed.

 - {@link bound +}
 - {@link Binding +}